 Collaborative family law focuses on all involved parties reaching a mutually agreed-upon settlement of their disputes.
 The process results in valuable benefits, such as, the ability to continue to communicate with your spouse for the benefit of the children at the conclusion of your divorce.

 It creates a cooperative environment where communication remains open, which provides a setting where you can work with your spouse to meet your children's needs -- regardless of their ages.
 That helps set a tone for open communication and reduced conflict in the future.

 Mediation involves the use of a neutral third party in facilitating the negotiation and settlement of a dispute between the parties.
 Parties retain the option of walking out of mediation and proceeding to litigate with their current attorneys.
-In collaborative law cases, lawyers and their clients will talk and negotiate with or without the assistance of a third party neutral, unless they find such an intervention would be useful.
-In mediation, the neutral cannot be an advocate for one party over another, or propose a possible outcome if the case is litigated.
-In a collaborative law case the attorneys are committed to continuing a productive dialogue until such time as satisfactory solution is reached since litigation involving the parties is not an option.
+In collaborative law cases, lawyers and their clients will talk and negotiate with or without the assistance of a third-party neutral, unless they find such an intervention would be useful.
+In mediation, the neutral cannot be an advocate for one party over another or propose a possible outcome if the case is litigated.
+In a collaborative law case, the attorneys are committed to continuing a productive dialogue until such time as a satisfactory solution is reached since litigation involving the parties is not an option.